 This year marks the 25th annual 30-day Stress Awareness campaign in which health professionals across the country team together to educate people nationwide on “the dangers of, proven strategies for managing, and widespread misconceptions about stress.”

-Before we discuss these proven strategies for managing stress, let’s look at some of the numbers regarding the prevalence of stress.
-According to statistics cited on statisticbrain.com, 77% of Americans regularly experience physical symptoms of stress, while 73% regularly experience psychological symptoms of stress.
+Before we discuss these proven strategies for managing stress, let’s look at some of the numbers regarding its prevalence.
+According to statistics cited on statisticbrain.com, 77% of Americans regularly experience physical symptoms of stress, while 73% regularly experience psychological symptoms.

-Furthermore, stress is the basic cause of 60% percent of illness, and 3 out of 4 doctor’s visits are due to stress related symptoms.
-Perhaps scariest of all though is that stress increases your loved one’s risk of a heart attack by 25%, heart disease by 40% and a stroke by 50%.
+Furthermore, stress is the basic cause of 60% percent of illness, and 3 out of 4 doctor’s visits are due to related symptoms.
+It also increases their risk of a heart attack by 25%, heart disease by 40% and a stroke by 50%.

-Understanding what causes stress and how stress will affect your elderly loved one are the first two things you need to know to successfully help your loved one minimize their stress.
+Understanding what causes stress and how it will affect your elderly loved one are the first two things you need to know to successfully help your loved one minimize it in their life.

 What Causes Elderly Loved Ones to Experience Stress?

-People who suffer from stress often cite job pressure, health, money and relationships as the main causes of their stress.
-For our elderly loved ones, research has shown that the following are leading causes of stress:
+People who suffer from stress often cite job pressure, health, money and relationships as the main causes.
+For our elderly loved ones, research has shown that the following are leading stressors:

 - Weakening family bond or relationship